 Outdoor advertising and print ads are primarily used in established markets, usually through targeted activities in urban areas.
 The aim going forward is to focus on bigger campaigns with broader coverage in more channels to achieve greater impact.

-PR activities and events are an important component in the mix of channels used in Björn Borg’s integrated campaigns.
+PR activities and events are important components in the mix of channels used in Björn Borg’s integrated campaigns.
 Background material and guidelines are produced centrally as part of the marketing packages distributors have access to, while detailed planning and implementation are left to each market.

-Social media have continued to grow in importance to the interaction between Björn Borg and its end -consumers, and the company sees these channels as both vital and cost-effective for branding and sales promotions.
+Social media have continued to grow in importance to the interaction between Björn Borg and consumers- The company sees these channels as both vital and cost-effective for branding and sales promotions.